Home > Cupcakes > Small Batch Peanut Butter Cupcakes

 Peanut butter cupcake with chocolate frosting and topped with peanut butter candy.

-Everything To Love About These Peanut Butter Cupcakes
+Why I Love These Peanut Butter Cupcakes

 Why does peanut butter evoke a sense of summer?
 Or is it just me?
 When I think of peanut butter I think of eating peanut butter and jelly sandwiches by the pool when I was 10.
 Or peanut butter desserts from Dairy Queen.
 And now that I’m a little older (ahem …) and wiser, I take my peanut butter in the form of pb&j scones, peanut butter s’mores icebox cake, or the uber-refined – pb&j overnight oats!

 Though, the argument could be made that peanut butter is an all-season treat.
 Peanut butter candy at Easter or in your trick-or-treat bag.
-Regardless, these cupcakes – when paired with chocolate peanut butter frosting – tast just like the perfect candy cup!
+Regardless, these cupcakes – when paired with chocolate peanut butter frosting – taste just like the perfect candy cup!

 You heard that right.
-One bite of these small batch cupcakes and you will think you’re eating a Reese’s peanut butter cup candy in pillowy, moist, cupcake form!
+One bite of these small batch cupcakes and you will think you’re eating Reese’s peanut butter cup candy in pillowy, moist, cupcake form!

-Ingredient List and Notes
+Key Ingredients and Notes

 • All-Purpose Flour – I have not tested a gluten free version of these peanut butter cupcakes.
 You can certainly try a cup-4-cup gluten free flour blend.

 • Brown Sugar – Light or dark brown sugar will work.
-The brown sugar adds a richness to the cupcakes and I like to use dark brown sugar for this reason.
+The brown sugar adds richness to the cupcakes and I like to use dark brown sugar for this reason.

 • Peanut Butter Powder – This is a wonderful alternative to actual peanut butter!
 It adds robust peanut butter flavor without adding unnecessary moisture or oil.
 You can usually find this next to the peanut butter at your grocery.